Not getting messages from the women you really want to meet on Bumble? The Bumble profile examples will help you change that.

 Sell Yourself (Without Sounding Like You’re Bragging)

-But making yourself look like an attractive, right swipe worthy prospect in print isn’t easy, especially when there can be only 300 characters in a Bumble profile.
+When it comes to deciding what to write in your Bumble profile, the goal is clear: make yourself look like an attractive, right swipe worthy prospect.
+But that isn’t easy, especially when there can only be up to 300 characters in a Bumble profile.

 That's not a lot of room to work with, especially given that Bumble attracts singles looking for long-term relationships.
 You need to stand out as boyfriend material, so… what should you write in your profile?

-The best Bumble bios highlight your most attractive traits, so she’s intrigued at first glance.
+The best Bumble bios intrigue her at first glance.
 You know how Lexus commercials are all about the features?
 When it comes to your Bumble app, you’re the luxury sedan.

 Hit her with your best features, and she’ll want to buy what you’re selling.
 One caveat, though – you don’t want to sound like you’re bragging.